Victim Expected To Survive After Shooting In Cresskill

 Police from surrounding towns joined their Cresskill colleagues in setting a perimeter following the shooting at a Center Street home shortly after 8 p.m.
 They were reportedly looking for a dark-colored SUV.

-The victim was taken to Hackensack University Medical Center with injuries that weren't considered life-threatening, responders said.
+The victim, 65, was taken to Hackensack University Medical Center with injuries that weren't considered life-threatening, responders said.

+Responders said it appeared he'd been followed home from a cash business where he works in New York City.

+Investigators interviewed family members who were at the home where the shooting occurred and a group of teenage girls who were outside when it happened.
+They also collected area security video.

 Police from Dumont, Haworth and Tenafly were among the mutual aid responders.
 The Bergen County Prosecutor's Office was notified and the county sheriff's Bureau of Criminal Identification collected evidence.